carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/resize_block/README.md

 /dev/sdd         15G   25M   14G   1% /data
 ```

 As you can see, the resizing was done totally dynamically without any interruption.

 The POD rescanned its devices to discover the new size of the volume.

-If you have configured Grafana, you can go back to your dashboard, to check what is happening (<http://192.168.0.63:30001>).
+Feel free to go back to Grafana in your web browser and see what has happened: (<http://192.168.0.141>).

-This could also have been achieved by using the _kubectl patch_ command.
+This could also have been achieved by using the `kubectl patch` command.
 Try the following one:

 ```bash
 [root@rhel3 ~]# kubectl patch -n resize pvc pvc-to-resize -p '{"spec":{"resources":{"requests":{"storage":"20Gi"}}}}'